How Worried Should We Be About Ebola In Congo?

 "We've had relentless, persistent attacks going on," says Ryan, assistant director general for emergency preparedness and response at WHO.
 "Since the 24th of August, we've had 11 separate incidents."

-Among the worst: Two weekends ago rebels killed more than 20 civilians in an attack on a city called Beni that is the current epicenter of the Ebola outbreak.
+Among the worst: Two weekends ago rebels killed more than 20 people — mostly civilians — in an attack on a city called Beni that is the current epicenter of the Ebola outbreak.

 "That's extremely close — that's a thousand meters [a little more than half a mile] from where we have hundreds of people based."

 After that attack, it took world health officials and their partners in the government three days to fully resume operations.
 And when it comes to Ebola time is of the essence.
-The main strategy has been to isolate and treat anyone with symptoms, then quickly track down anyone who has had contact with them — and any contacts of those contacts — and give each of them an experimental vaccine.
+The main strategy has been to isolate and treat anyone with symptoms, then quickly track down anyone who has had contact with them — and any contacts of those contacts — to give each of them an experimental vaccine.

-The consequences of missing just one person could be dire. ""Then potentially there are hundreds of more people exposed," says Ryan.
+The consequences of missing just one person could be dire.
+"Then potentially there are hundreds of more people exposed," says Ryan.

-Another obstacle to the vaccination effort: While thousands of people have agreed to be vaccinated practically every day, Ryan says, "we've had situations where vaccination teams have arrived in villages and there's been people claiming the vaccinators themselves are bringing the disease.
+Another obstacle to the vaccination effort: While thousands of people have agreed to be vaccinated, practically every day, Ryan says, "we've had situations where vaccination teams have arrived in villages and there's been people claiming the vaccinators themselves are bringing the disease.
 And we've had vehicles stolen and people having to leave."

 There has been a similar backlash when teams come to do safe burials of people who died of Ebola.
-Often, says Ryan, the families of the deceased want the teams to conduct the burial, but others in the neighborhood or village have prevented burials by stoning the team's vehicles.
+Often, says Ryan, the families of the deceased want the teams to conduct the burial, but others in the neighborhood or village have prevented burials by stoning the team's vehicles — in some cases causing serious injuries.

-The hostility is partly due to an understandable distrust of outsiders bred during years of violent civil strife in the region and the sense that the international community has done little to help.
+Ryan says the hostility is partly due to an understandable distrust of outsiders bred during years of violent civil strife in the region and the sense that the international community has done little to help.

-Ryan says there are also signs that "others [in certain communities] are now fomenting that kind of frustration driving it for personal or political ends."
+But there are also signs that "others [in certain communities] are now fomenting that kind of frustration driving it for personal or political ends," says Ryan.

 Whatever its causes, the mistrust has helped drive a third development: On multiple occasions, people infected by the virus in the epicenter have refused treatment and fled to locations several hours drive away, only to surface once their symptoms have gotten severe.
 That happened most recently in a city right by the border with Uganda.